jruby/warbler/README.txt

 Warbler provides a sane set of out-of-the box defaults that should allow most Rails applications without external gem dependencies (aside from Rails itself) to assemble and Just Work.

+Warbler bundles JRuby and the Goldspike servlet for dispatching requests to your application inside the java application server, and assembles all jar files in WARBLER_HOME/lib/*.jar into your application.
+No external dependencies are downloaded.

 == Getting Started

 1. Install the gem: <tt>gem install warbler</tt>.